Ernie Williamson

-Ernest Warriner Williamson (September 9, 1922 – March 6, 2002) was an American football player and coach.
+Ernest Warriner Williamson (September 9, 1922 – March 6, 2002) was an American professional football player and coach.
 He play professional as a tackle in the National Football League (NFL) for the Washington Redskins and New York Giants and in the All-America Football Conference (AAFC) for the Los Angeles Dons.
 Williamson played college football at the University of North Carolina.
 He served as the head football coach at Sewanee: The University of the South in Sewanee, Tennessee from 1954 to 1956, compiling a record of 2–22–1.

 Early life and college career

 Williamson was born in Crewe, Virginia and attended Crewe High School.
 After graduating high school, he enlisted in the United States Navy and became a member of the Great Lakes Navy Bluejackets football team and he played for coach Paul Brown.
 He served in the South Pacific during World War II.

 After attending The Apprentice School in Newport News, Virginia, Williamson attended and played college football at the University of North Carolina (UNC) in 1946.
 The 1946 North Carolina Tar Heels football team won the Southern Conference title and lost to Georgia in the Sugar Bowl.
 Williamson received an undergraduate degree in 1951 and a master's degree from UNC in 1952, both in physical education.